tommyreins/tommyreins.github.io/_pages/about.md

 I needed to `chase dreams` of starting another venture, so after four years at Microsoft - I quit and moved back to the Midwest to do it.
 While building an MVP, I kept myself active.
 Over the summer, I bicycled across Iowa for `RAGBRAI 49`, and this fall, I ran my first `half marathon` in Des Moines.

-### 2023 status

-This year, I'm excited to `launch our first product` and serve manufacturers in the Midwest!
-More to be revealed soon.

-I'm also excited to use this website to post some `poems` and my [guide to résumé perfection](https://novoresume.com/career-blog/how-to-spell-resume)